 Let’s consider our example XX in the prior data organization section.
 I understand that at this point I have not discussed how to determine WW and bb but for now follow that we know it, we will discuss how to find the correct values in the next section.
 Let’s use the following:

 We can actually go ahead and bulk propagate all examples using matrix multiplication!
-Let's use XX and yy as the define days from before which is:
+Let’s use XX and yy as the define days from before.
+What we’re looking at here are 4 days worth of information with their respective humidities and temperatures.

 X=[4×2]=[720.42550.92530.95710.43]X = [4 \times 2] = \begin{bmatrix} 72 & 0.42\\ 55 & 0.92\\ 53 & 0.95\\ 71 & 0.43\\ \end{bmatrix}